 Incidental Related Information

 Aged collection accounts are not as harmful to your credit as are newer collection accounts.
 Either may be settled for deletion.
-Older derogatory accounts count for less against your credit score than newer derogatory accounts.
+Older derogatory accounts count less against your credit score than newer derogatory accounts.

 Accounts that were credit reporting accounts which become collection accounts do much more damage to your credit than the odd medical bill that may have ended up in collections.
 Of special note regarding small-balance collections accounts: the latest FICO 8 scoring engine ignores small-dollar “nuisance” collection accounts in which the original balance was less than $100.